lexbor/docs/source/examples/html/tokenizer/callback.md

-# Token Callback in HTML Tokenizer: Example
+# Token Callback in HTML Tokenizer

 This article explains an example in the `lexbor/html/tokenizer/callback.c` file.
 This code demonstrates how to use the `lexbor` library to create an HTML tokenizer, set a callback function for processing tokens, and parse a chunk of HTML data.
 Each important part of the code will be analyzed to understand its intent and behavior.